ItsKamatis/KRNN-2025/README.md

 pip install -r requirements.txt
 ````

-If TA-Lib is used for indicators, make sure it is installed correctly on your OS.
+TA-Lib is used for indicators, make sure it is installed correctly on your OS.

 ---